RAY DORSET INTERVIEW : 2020

-Up to that day, you were quite normal musicians, and then suddenly, you were on top and landed the hit of the year.
+Up to that day, you were quite normal musicians.
+Then suddenly, you were on top and landed the hit of the year.
 Have friendships with other musicians also developed during this time?

 You are a blues musician and writing the happiest pop songs.
 How does that all fit together?

-“First of all, let me categorically make it clear that the recording success of Mungo Jerry was not in any way whatsoever built on hype, the worldwide success of this recording was a completely organic happening.”
+“First of all.
+Let me categorically make it clear.
+The recording success of Mungo Jerry was not in any way whatsoever built on hype.
+The worldwide success of this recording was a completely organic happening.”

-“I am loathe to answer this question, and I think as a maybe intelligent person, you should be able to answer this one yourself.”
+“I am loathe to answer this question.
+I think as a maybe intelligent person, you should be able to answer this one yourself.”

 You have to sing this song at every performance.
 Can you still listen to hit?

 “As far as I am concerned, this is yet another inane question.”